DaranDachte/E-commerce/README.md

 Hello.
 My name is Daran Daсhte.
 I live in West Germany, in the Düsseldorf area and do Web Development.
+I decided to create this site to improve my knowledge of building E-commerce sites.
+By following this link, you can see how this site works https://main--timely-peony-f0a59f.netlify.app/
 In this work I used:
 <ul>
  <li>HTML</li>
  <li>CSS</li>